 Lewinski, Jorge.
 The Camera at War: A History of War Photography from 1848 to the Present Day.
 New York: Simon & Schuster, 1980.

 Lidchi, Henrietta.
 J. “All in the Choosing Eye: Charity, Representation and the Developing World.”
-PhD diss., The Open University, 1993.
+PhD diss., Open University, 1993.

 Linfield, Susie.
 The Cruel Radiance: Photography and Political Violence.
 Chicago: University of Chicago Press, 2010.